buggyrace/buggy-race-server/DEVELOPMENT.md

 We zeroed the migrations at the end of the (somewhat frantic) development that was going on during RHUL term 3 in 2023, which is why the version number was bumped to `v2`: this was a breaking change.
+There were more breaking changes (in the config setting handling, I think) in 2024 which is why we bumped up to `v3`.